-Illinois DUI laws provide it is illegal to drive while under the influence of alcohol or a controlled substance, including prescription drugs.
+Illinois DUI laws provide that driving is illegal while under the influence of alcohol or a controlled substance, including prescription drugs.
 The legal limit for alcohol in the state is 0.08% for regular drivers.
 0.04% for commercial drivers, and a no-tolerance policy toward underage drivers.

 For marijuana, the legal limit is five nanograms or more of THC per milliliter of blood or ten nanograms per milliliter of your other bodily substance.
 Any illegal substance in a person’s blood can lead to a DUI charge for other unlawful controlled substances.

 The type of DUI criminal charge you face depends on the amount of alcohol or drugs in your system, whether you have any previous DUI convictions, and whether there were aggravating factors, such as the presence of a minor in the motor vehicle or a blood alcohol level higher than 0.16%.

 To be convicted of DUI in Illinois, a person must have actual physical control (APC) of the vehicle.
 Most people think you can only be convicted of DUI if you were driving while under the influence.
 However, APC refers only to a person’s capability to operate the vehicle.
 This means you can be charged with DUI even if you were not driving during the arrest.

 Some instances that can amount to APC include: